-- The dough should be elastic and not to wet and not to dry.
-Add additional wheat gluten flour if you think you dough is to wet but add it one tablespoon at a time.
+- The dough should be elastic and not too wet and not too dry.
+Add additional wheat gluten flour if you think your dough is too wet but add it one tablespoon at a time.

 - Knead with your hands (covered in gloves if necessary) until you have a dough that is just right.
-Elastic, firm and still a bit wet but not to wet to the touch.
+Elastic, firm and still a bit wet but not too wet to the touch.

 - Transfer the dough to a chopping board.
 Divide the dough into 12 equally sized parts.

-- Create sausage like shapes, roll into tinfoil, not to tight though.
+- Create sausage-like shapes, and roll them into tinfoil, not too tight though.
 They need space when you steam them.
 Tie the ends together to close.

 - Place each sausage in tinfoil into a steamer pot and distribute evenly so that the steam can cook the sausages evenly.